dizyd/Online-Experiments/README.md

 - **Preview Links**: Perhaps you want to allow General Single or Personal Single workers to have a peek into the study, to preview it.

+## Prolific & JATOS

+- **Redirect Links**: There are several methods to set a redirect link at the end of the study (see [here]()).
+The easiest way is to just paste the URL in the **End Redirect URL** field in the study properties

+- **Prolific URL parameters**: Instead of participants typing their Prolific-ID, you can make Prolific include the ID and other informations in the URL and then access those URL parameters in your study’s JavaScript via `jatos.urlQueryParameters`.